Popular Types of Flooring

 Reputation and Reviews

 The most crucial thing to research about any flooring company is its reputation.
-Check review sites like Google, the Better Business Bureau (BBB), Yelp, and Trustpilot to see what previous clients have to say.
-Every flooring provider will have a mix of positive and negative feedback online.
-If a company resolves complaints in an amicable and satisfactory way, it's generally a good sign.
+Check review sites like Yelp, Trustpilot, the Better Business Bureau (BBB), and Google to see what previous clients have to say.
+Every flooring provider will have a mix of praise and criticism online.
+If a company addresses issues in an amicable and satisfactory way, it's generally a good sign.
 However, if you find more outright complaints than compliments, it's better to steer clear.

 Portfolio and References

-A trusted flooring company will be eager to show you portfolios of its previous work.
-Examine each listed project and ask questions as you have them.
+Most floor installers keep portfolios of their proudest projects.
+We recommend requesting a copy so you can examine the crew's handiwork.
 Portfolios might also include references from past customers.
-Don't hesitate to request their contact information so you can discuss their interactions and thoughts about the company.
+Don't hesitate to request their contact information so you can discuss their experiences and thoughts about the company.

 Specialization and Services

 No two companies have the same experience or product offerings.
 You should find one that specializes in the material or type of floor you're interested in.
-Equally important is a company's service offerings.
+Equally important is an installer's service offerings.
 At the very least, it should offer cleanup and haul-away for your old flooring materials.
-However, if you're feeling lost in all the material, style, and color choices, you can also look for companies with design teams.
+However, if you're feeling lost in all the material, color, and style choices, you can also look for installers with design teams.

 Cost